Dr. Marco Büchler

 With a solid background in physics, computational neuroscience and computer science, Kirill’s goal is to link heterogeneous and uncover patterns.
 His study interests lie in the complete automation of all things, open data and open publication, and all fields of science in general.
 His previous experiences include work in topics such as the simulation of neural networks, the adaptation of deployed technology for further data acquisition and digital signal processing for waveform and sound manipulation.
 Kirill believes in the idea that technology should adapt to its users and not the other way around and makes this his working philosophy.
 He is fluent in English, Russian, German, speaks basic Japanese, Norwegian, Spanish and French.

-Research Assistant and Transcriber (MA in progress)
+Research Assistant and Transcriber (PhD in progress)

 Research Assistant (PhD in progress)

 Gabriela is currently doing her PhD at the University of Göttingen in German Philology with a particular focus on the influence of Fiction Literature on cognitive and effective Theory of Mind.
 At the University of Göttingen Gabriela also obtained her MA in German Philology with a specialisation in Modern German Literature.
 Her thesis discussed the description of Kafka´s psychological and mental state based on the quantitative analysis of his writing style.
 Gabriela is fluent in Rumanian and Russian, and has advanced proficiency in German and English.